scandum/quadsort/README.md

         Quad Sort: sorted 1000000 elements in 0.032865 seconds. (random tail) Quick Sort: sorted 1000000 elements in 0.053329 seconds. (random tail)

 As the numbers are similar enough I consider them valid.
+In this benchmark quadsort is compared against glibc qsort() using the same general purpose interface and without any known unfair advantages.

 If you want to quickly run an independent benchmark yourself you can do so at this link.

 https://www.onlinegdb.com/ry6JnKZXI